-Vinayak Damodar Savarkar was an Indian independence activist, politician, lawyer, and writer.
-He founded the Abhinav Bharat Society.
+Abhinav Bharat Society was famous as an Indian Independence secret community.
+Vinayak Damodar Savarkar was an activist, politician, lawyer, and writer founded the Abhinav Bharat Society.

 Creation of the Abhinav Bharat Society

+Abhinav Bharat was organized by Vinayak Damodar Savarkar and his brother Ganesh Damodar Savarkar in 1904.
 Several hundred revolutionaries and political activists joined the society.
-After a few assassinations of British officials, the Savarkar's were convicted and imprisoned.
+After a few assassinations of British officials, the Savarkars were convicted and imprisoned.

-Founded as "Mitra Mela" in Nashik while Vinayak Savarkar was still a student at Fergusson College in Pune, the society grew to include several hundred revolutionaries and political activists with branches in various parts of India, eventually extending to London after Savarkar went to study law.
+Founded as "Mitra Mela" in Nashik while Vinayak Savarkar was still a student at Fergusson College in Pune, the (Young India Society) grew to include several hundred revolutionaries and political activists.
+It even had branches in various parts of India, eventually extending to London after Savarkar went to study law.

 Vinayak Savarkar and the Abhinav Bharat Society